-Rule #25: The intent of communication is to share explanations and conclusions in order to permit one's fellow scientists to "ask questions, examine evidence, identify faulty reasoning, point out statements that go beyond the evidence, and suggest alternative explanations for the same observations" (NRC, 2000, p.
+Rule #21: The intent of communication is to share explanations and conclusions in order to permit one's fellow scientists to "ask questions, examine evidence, identify faulty reasoning, point out statements that go beyond the evidence, and suggest alternative explanations for the same observations" (NRC, 2000, p.
 27).
-Simply completing a worksheet or stating one's conclusion in a blank or field, therefore, does not qualify as communication unless there is sharing with those other than the teacher.
+This is mirrored in the content standards: